On the Live Like It’s True podcast, my hope is to inspire you to better know the story, share the story, and live like the story is true.

 It’s one thing to know the story; it’s another thing to live like the story is true.
 This podcast is meant to help shrink the gap between what you say you believe and how you live.

 What difference does it make to know that Jesus first told the paralyzed man that his sins were forgiven?
 What does it mean that Jesus had the longest recorded theological conversation with—not only a woman, but an outcast?
-Join me for season one, and let’s talk about how to live like these stories are true!
+Join me as we talk about some of the most outlandish stories and how to live like they’re actually true.

 How long are the episodes?